Lactic Acid Fermentation

 and Ethanol Fermentation

-Lactic acid fermentation is the fermentation process responsible for making a food like yogurt.
+Lactic acid fermentation is the fermentation process responsible for creating a food like yogurt.

-It's also what gives you that "burn" when you exercise for too long.
+And it's also responsible for that "feel the burn" sensation when you exercise for too long.

 One of the oldest being apple cider vinegar.